Emerald podcast series

 The future of Knowledge Exchange: the role of KEF in developing ‘the third mission’

-To understand more about KEF, we asked three knowledge exchange professionals to take us through the development of KEF’s first iteration, its role in helping universities understand their own performance and the implications for universities and researchers.
+To understand more about KEF, we asked three knowledge exchange professionals to take us through the development of KEF’s first iteration.

 The purpose-driven university

 Author Debbie Haski-Leventhal discusses why universities should assess their purpose in order to have a positive effect on their students, faculty and society.